luna404/HeRAMS-UserManual/UserGuide_en.md

 <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 	<img src=" images/icon_tip.png" height="30" align="top" alt='tip'></img>
-	<i> Tip: Some page may contain subpages, indicated by a **>** next to the page's name.</i>
+	<i> Tip: Some page may contain sub-pages, indicated by a **>** next to the page's name.</i>
 </span>

-4. To retrun to a previous page, you can either select the page in the navigation pane on the left, or use the breadcrumb trail on top of the dashbaord.
+4. To return to a previous page, you can either select the page in the navigation pane on the left, or use the breadcrumb trail on top of the dashbaord.
 For example, the image below displays a sub-page of the Nigera dashboard.
-To return to the first page of the dashbaord, click on *Niveria* in the naviagation pane.
+To return to the first page of the dashbaord, click on *Nigeria* in the navigation pane.

 <p align="center">
 	<img src=" images/HeRAMS_navigation_pane.png" alt="HeRAMS Register" height="40"/></img>